Canning Tomato Soup

 What tomatoes are best for making soup?

-Honestly, the tomatoes you have on hand are the tomatoes you should use.
+Honestly, you should use the tomatoes you have on hand.
 I prefer a mixture of different varieties.
 It gives the soup more complexity, as tomato varieties have varied flavor profiles.

 What you need

-- Oregano -fresh is best but substitute dried, if you have none on hand.
+- Oregano: Fresh is best, but substitute it with dried if you have none on hand.

-- Basil – fresh basil is best but substitute dried, if you have none on hand.
+- Basil: Fresh basil is best, but substitute it for dried basil if you have none on hand.

-- Sugar – just a pinch is all you need.
+- Sugar: Just a pinch is all you need.
+It neutralizes the acidity of the tomatoes.
 You could substitute honey or a sugar substitute.

-- Lemon juice – bottled lemon juice is critical in this recipe for shelf stability.
+- Lemon juice: Bottled lemon juice is critical to shelf stability in this recipe.

 How to make it

-Although it has quite a few steps, it is very elementary to make this soup.
+Although it has quite a few steps, it is very easy to make this soup.

 To prepare the tomatoes